indrabasak/swagger-deepdive/README.md

 "A menagerie is a collection of captive animals, frequently exotic, kept for display; or the place where such a collection is kept, a precursor to the modern zoological garden."

+The menagerie project consist of three modules:

+1. **swagger**: The custom Springfox/Swagger classes and plugins reside here.
+1. **model:** Menagerie model classes.
-The menagerie project consists of multiple controllers exposing different REST endpoints: `ElephantController`, `LionController`, `ParrotController`, `TigerController`, and `ToucanController`.
+1. **service:** Menagerie service related classes.
+It consists of multiple controller classes exposing different REST
+endpoints: `ElephantController`, `LionController`, `ParrotController`, `TigerController`, and `ToucanController`.
 The backend services are supported by HSQLDB, an in-memory database, and JPA.

 The menagerie application is based on Springfox 2.6.1 version.
 You can find more about different Swagger/Springfox customizations, please refer to the [Wiki page.](https://github.com/indrabasak/swagger-deepdive/wiki)